insideout/ai/_posts/_archive/2020-02-06-deep-learning-for-predicting-severe-weather.md

 ---
 category: news
 title: "Deep Learning for Predicting Severe Weather"
 excerpt: "Researchers from Rice University have introduced a data-driven framework that formulates extreme weather prediction as a pattern recognition problem, employing state-of-the-art deep learning techniques.
-Their findings were published in the February 2020 edition of the American Geophysical Union’s Journal of Advances in Modeling Earth Systems."
+Their findings were published in the February 2020 ..."
-publishedDateTime: 2020-02-06T15:25:00Z
+publishedDateTime: 2020-02-06T15:24:00Z
 webUrl: "https://insidehpc.com/2020/02/deep-learning-for-predicting-severe-weather/"
 type: article
 quality: 39